mjennings061/viking-log-keeper/README.md

 # Log Keeper
-661 VGS - Function to collate 2965D log sheets into a single master log file.
+661 VGS - Function to collate 2965D log sheets into a single master log file and database.

 ## Usage
 1. Ensure python is installed and `python.exe` is added to the path.